dudwojae/STACoRe/README.md

 # STACoRe: Spatio-Temporal and Action-Based Contrastive Representations for Reinforcement Learning in Atari
 This repository provides the code to implement the STACoRe.
-# Requirements
+# Installation
-g
+pip install -r requirements.txt
-# STACoRe Training
+# Train STACoRe
 Command line: python run_stacore.py